 - Application management for iOS,

-- Extended reporting that includes app and security information,
+- Extended reporting that includes app and security information for mobile security,

 - Security policies for encryption, file transfers, camera use and data synchronization.